auth0/auth0-oidc-client-net/.github/ISSUE_TEMPLATE.md

 Please provide the following:

 - Version of auth0-oidc-client-net being used
-- Version of the platform or framework used, if applicable
+- Version of the .NET Framework and what type of application (UWP, WinForms etc)
 - Relevant environmental versions (language version, server software, OS version)
 - Browser version, if applicable
 - Additional modules/plugins/add-ons that might be affecting your instance